Murder of Harry Collinson: Background

-Albert Dryden

-Albert Dryden was born on 12 May 1940 at Consett, County Durham, England, which was then one of the world's most prominent steel-making towns.
+Albert Dryden was born on 12 May 1940 at Consett, County Durham, which was then one of the world's most prominent steel-making towns.
 He was the fifth of eight children born to Albert and Nora Dryden.
-His parents were fervent members of The Salvation Army, well liked and respected within the community, and the family home was a terraced house on Priestman Avenue, Consett.
-Albert Senior worked for the Consett Iron Company, and was described by police officer Sergeant David Blackie as "the epitome of a northern patriarch, a strict, clean-living man who did his best to bring up his children straight and true through the good times and bad."
+His parents were fervent members of The Salvation Army, well liked and respected within the community, and lived with their family in a terraced house on Priestman Avenue, Consett.
+Dryden's father worked for the Consett Iron Company and was described by Police Sergeant David Blackie as "the epitome of a northern patriarch, a strict, clean-living man who did his best to bring up his children straight and true through the good times and bad."

 Dryden was a solitary child with a very active imagination, often given to flights of fancy.
 He did not enjoy schooling and was not academic—IQ tests taken during adulthood would show that his intelligence was well below average.
-He developed an early interest in weapons and firearms, and purchased his first handgun aged 11, this was the unlicensed World War I Webley Mk VI revolver, which he later used to murder Collinson.
+Dryden developed an early interest in weapons and firearms, and at age 11 purchased his first handgun—the unlicensed World War I Webley Mk VI revolver he later used to murder Collinson.
 Dryden paid 10 shillings (50 pence) for the gun—stolen by a schoolfriend from his father—and a single bullet.
 The lack of ammunition combined with the scarcity of, and difficulty obtaining, the correct cartridges would lead Dryden to manufacture his own ammunition.
 When Dryden murdered Collinson, he was using cartridges converted from .410 bore shotgun shells, loaded with heavier than usual cast lead bullets which Dryden called his "manstoppers".